ibm-messaging/mq-dev-patterns/JMS/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

+#### Poison Messages
+While running the request/response samples, if an error, such as "Reply to Queue no longer exists, skipping request" or "Reply to destination is invalid", is received then the message must be a Poison Message.
+This occurs when the message cannot get processed by the receiving application and gets sent back to the queue.
+The application will still keep trying to send the message and it will keep getting put back in the queue, like an endless loop.

+To solve this issue, we can put the message into a backout queue by configuring the queue to detect if the message has been sent more than a set threshold.
+The last resort is moving the message to a Dead Letter Queue.

+See the documentation here [Handling poison messages in IBM MQ classes for JMS](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=applications-handling-poison-messages-in-mq-classes-jms).

 ## The SampleEnvSetter

 Used by all samples to read the JSON file.
 Will be compiled when you compile any other the other samples.